hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

 To indicate to DESeq2 the two groups we want to compare, we can use **contrasts** to perform differential expression testing using the Wald test.
 Contrasts can be provided to DESeq2 a few different ways:

 1. Automatically DESeq2 will use the base factor level of the condition of interest as the base for statistical testing.
-2. Using the `results()` function, specify the factor and it's levels you would like to compare: `results(dds, contrast=c("sex", "F", "M"))`.
-The level given last is the base level for the comparison.
-3. Instead of giving the factor and levels as a vector, you can create a list using the factor levels given in `resultsNames()`.
+2. You can create a list for your comparison of interest using the factor levels given in `resultsNames()`, which lists all of the levels for all factors in your model design.
 The level given last is the base level for the comparison.
 For example, if the output of `resultsNames(dds)` is `"sexF", "sexM"`, then you could write the contrast as follows:

 	```r